ACCREDITED BY:

 INTRODUCTION

-The Associate in Surgical Services includes the Technical Certificates in:
+The Associate in Science in Surgical Services degree includes the Technical Certificates in:

 Central Sterile Processing Technologist